ContextMapper/contextmapper.github.io/_docs/modeling-tools/story-splitting.md

 </div>

 ## Split Story by Verb/Operation
 As a first proof of concept for this feature we implemented the transformation "Split Story by Verb/Operation".
-It splits a CML user story by its verb. <!-- @SK: is this a left over TODO comment?
-An example... -->
+It splits a CML user story by its verb.

 We illustrate the idea with the following user story written in CML: